North Manchester Public Library

 Introduction

-The North Manchester Public library invited stakeholders from the community, Board of Trustees, and library staff to provide feedback regarding library resources and services through a survey or in person interview process.
+The North Manchester Public Library (NMPL) invited stakeholders from the community, Board of Trustees, and library staff to provide feedback regarding library resources and services through a survey or in person interview process.
 The survey and interview process sought input to identify community needs which the library could address through the development of mission-focused service responses.
 The survey and in person responses were gathered and compiled for review for the draft process by library staff.
 The Board of Trustees reviewed and contributed to the draft of the plan to ensure the library meets the state standards for long range planning.

 Statement of Community Needs and Goals